finch1/Spark-Practice/Notes/Notes.md

 # Transformations
 ### Map
+Map has a 1:1 relationship, i.e. every row in the dataset goes through the function.
 Map allows you to take a set of data and transform it into another set of data, given a function that operates on the RDD.
 For ex. if I want to square all the numbers in an RDD, have a *map* that *points* to a *function* that multiplies everything in an RDD by itself.

 rdd = sc.parallelize([1,2,3,4])
 rdd.map(lambda X: X*X) # square all numbers